nirvanasupermind/skink/README.md

 # skink
 (WiP)<br>
-Skink is a small, statically typed, interpreted programming language.
-It emphasizes prototype-based code.<br><br>
-Skink is especially suited to numeric computation and scientific computing.
+Skink is a small, statically typed, interpreted programming language that is  especially suited to numeric computation and scientific computing.
+It emphasizes prototype-based code.

 # Specification
 See [SPEC.md](SPEC.md).